ForestBurgess/ForestBurgess/README.md

 I am currently an Aerospace Engineering student at Iowa State. :tornado: :airplane:
 I, also, work part time for Collins Aerospace as a Quality Engineering intern.
 I have some coding experience but this is my first time using Github So I'm not sure what I am looking to use this for other than class yet. :man_shrugging:
+I have interests in some graphic design work and game modding, especially for EU4.
 <!--
 **ForestBurgess/ForestBurgess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.